Beating the Block: A Simple Guide for Constant Creativity

 Not being creative for weeks, months, or years has the same effect.
 Your skills solidify and you plateau.
 It becomes infinitely more difficult to chip away the mental “dust” that’s built up during your absence from the canvas.

-Not Learning New Things
+Don’t Stop Learning New Things

 One of my favorite drawing books, “How To Draw”, gave a great example of why drawing is hard for a lot of people: They haven’t studied something enough to know how to represent it in 2d space.

 It’s not an all encompassing reason, but it puts a lot of things into perspective.
 Does your piece look flat?
 Could be a perspective problem.
 Are your characters lifeless?
 Could be a posing issue, or perhaps your lighting isn’t right.

 Being able to ask yourself the right questions becomes mechanical.
 They come more easily simply by studying and observing the world around you.

 Blocking sucks, but it’s not the end of your creativity.
 What you do and think in those moments when the watering hole dries up are crucial to gradually shortening those periods of creative drought.